 - Is dad carrying a baby also?

 Kids will ask almost anything specifically when they reach a certain age.
-To them a father with a big tummy might be pregnant as commonly seen mums having big tummy only when they are pregnant.
-They always try to compare da with mum.
+To them a father with a big tummy might be pregnant as commonly seeing mum’s having big tummy only when they are pregnant.
+They always try to compare dad with mum.

 - Where does the sun go at night?

 It seems a simple question but believe me answering it in a kids language might prove a big problem.
 Kids will always be curious to know where if not why, the sun goes in the evening.
 This may be followed by a series of more questions.